-Culinary Basics-Foundation of Professional Cooking (11) is a required course for the Culinary Arts Completer Program.
-This course is the introduction to the fundamental concepts and techniques in the profession of culinary arts.
-It provides hands-on clinical experience through schoolbased enterprises, giving the students the opportunity to develop the technical skills required in future culinary and baking courses as well as the foodservice industry.
+Basic Cooking Principles (11) is a required course in the first half of the introduction to the fundamental concepts and techniques in the profession of culinary arts.
+It provides hands-on clinical experience through school-based enterprises, giving the students the opportunity to develop the technical skills required in future culinary and baking courses as well as the foodservice industry.
 Students will be introduced to professional standards of the industry, safety and sanitation procedures, knife skills, including handling and care, cooking processes and procedures, product identification, vocabulary and terminology, industry equipment, recipe costing and quantity adjustments.
 Students participate in demonstrations and group exercises to supplement their development of technical skills and knowledge.

-980B Food Service 1 Credit
+980B Introduction to Food Service